-Our work is mindful of the Equality Act 2010, which designates nine protected characteristics: age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; gender; sexual orientation.
+Our work is mindful of the Equality Act 2010, which designates nine protected characteristics: age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; sexual orientation.
 Our work on equality, diversity, and inclusivity is not limited to these areas; in particular we note the issue of economic inequality.

 The Faculty’s Equality, Diversity, and Inclusivity (EDI) Steering Committee reports to the Faculty Board of English and meets termly.
 It aims to achieve within the Faculty a culture that promotes and values equality, diversity, and inclusion across all areas of Faculty activity, including teaching, learning, examination, research, recruitment, and administration.

 The Faculty is in the process of applying for Athena SWAN gender equality accreditation.
 You can read more about Athena SWAN and our plans here.

 Here is a list of the current members of the EDI Steering Committee.
 If you are a member of the Faculty seeking advice or support, you are encouraged to contact our EDI Officer, or any other member of the Committee if you prefer.